OpenCPIsland/CPI-Project/README.md

     - Added 2 new lighting options to the igloos.
 Those are ```Holiday``` and ```Rainbow Migration```.
 The ```Holiday``` lighting can be unlocked at Penguin level 20 and the ```Rainbow Migration``` lighting can be unlocked at Penguin level 27
     - Added an optional skybox in the project to allow a day/night cycle that will cycle every 15 minutes
     - Added 32 new Penguin colors
-    - Unlock the Valentines Day chair at level 27.
+    - Unlock the ```Valentine's Day chair``` at level 27.
 The ID for the chair is 278 and it will sell at the Igloo furniture shop for 40 coins
     - And most importantly, the game is no longer in the original 32-bit state!
 This recreation is in a 64-bit state
     - Version 1.13.1
     - Changed the default 3 igloo save slots to 10
     - Changed the default 130 max igloo furniture limit to 500
     - Support for DirectX 12 and Vulkan
     - Support for IL2CPP (The Discord RPC doesn't work in IL2CPP so if you want the RPC, you can switch back to Mono)
+    - Added an optional annual looping event controller (similar to Animal Crossing)

 - What has been fixed:
     - The spawn points have been moved so you will no longer spawn into the void and endlessly fall randomly like in the original